TronNerd82/CoolCalcProgram/README.md

 gcc -Wall calc.c -o CoolCalc

 [Update: added a Makefile to save you 5 seconds of time.]

+To use the Makefile, just type: sudo make sudo make install

 [Update: as of Jan.
 06, 2024, there is now a .deb package to save you 5 more seconds of time, with more package types to come]

 You can also compile it however you do with clang, but I don't use clang so you're on your own.